How to Establish Relationships Between Parent and Child Companies in Bulk

 1. The Action tells Insycle what to do to the records that surfaced in Step 1.
 Add is used to create new child-parent company associations, or you can Remove existing associations.
 In HubSpot, you can Replace existing associations with new child-parent associations based on your matching rules.

-2. Associate specifies the type of record you want to create the relationship with.
-This template uses the Company to Company, option.
+2. Association specifies the type of record you want to create the relationship with.
+This template uses the Company to Company option.

 3. Hubspot users will see a Labels field which is used to name the relationship.
 Here, this is set as Child to Parent.

-The next two lines tell Insycle what values to use to identify company matches:
+The next two rows are rules that tell Insycle what values to use to identify company matches:

-5. The Field Name is the field from the child record you want to try and match with the parent record.
+6. The first Companies Field is the field from the child record you want to try and match with the parent record.

 In the template, the first Ignore rule tells Insycle to ignore a list of Common Terms that may appear in the Company Name field such as "HQ," "Inc." or "LLC."
 To view or alter the list of Common Terms, click the Terms button at the bottom of this section (see below).

-The second Ignore rule in the template says to ignore the Top-Level Domain (Extension), and Sub Domain in the Company Domain Name field values.
-Insycle will only look at the domain name and not at the extension or subdomain.
-For example, if the company is Microsoft, microsoft.com, microsoft.co.uk, and app.microsoft.com would all be considered matches.
+In the second row, the Ignore rule says to ignore the Sub Domain in the Company Domain Name field values.
+For example, if the company is Microsoft, "www.microsoft.com," "dev.microsoft.com," and "app.microsoft.com" would all be considered matches.
+To also consider "www.microsoft.co.uk" as a match, add the Top-Level Domain (Extension) Ignore option.

 Preview Changes in a CSV Report

 Now, with the filters and association/linking actions in place, you can preview the changes you are making to your data.
-That way, you can check to ensure the relationships are being created as expected before those changes are made in your live database.
+That way, you can check to ensure the relationships are being created as expected before making those changes in your live database.

 On the Notify tab, add any additional recipients who should receive the CSV (and make sure to hit Enter after each address).
 You can add colleagues and additional context here.